Bachelor of Science in Civil Engineering

 Program Student Outcomes:

-Students completing the Civil Engineering program will be able to demonstrate:
+Students completing the Civil Engineering program will be able to demonstrate the following outcomes:

 Enrollment and Graduation Data